-Fall 2020 DM Faculty Grantee
+Todd Samuelson, Fall 2020 DM Faculty Grant

 Much of my scholarship draws upon equipment and material used to produce historical books.
 By examining, measuring, and representing a printing press or set of typographical tools from the seventeenth century, for example, I attempt to reconstruct technical and cultural practices related to labor in the printing house during the hand-press period.